-Let’s get this out on the table right up front: a lot of cloud adoption projects fail.
+Let’s get this out on the table right up front: a lot of cloud adoption projects fail — and for many different reasons.
 That’s no knock on the cloud, it’s just par for the course.
 IT projects are always pretty fraught.

 There was a point in my career when this puzzled me to no end.
 How can a large company full of smart people, and with the best intentions, set out to achieve an obvious good — modernizing their IT infrastructure — and completely fail to make headway after years of effort?